Quick guide to children’s access assessments

 • reliable

-There is more detail on what constitutes highly effective age assurance in our draft guidance at Annex 10.
+There is more detail on what constitutes highly effective age assurance in our Guidance on Highly Effective Age Assurance for Part 3 Services.

 Examples of age assurance methods that have the potential to meet the above criteria include: